B.A. in Psychology '17, &

-Future goals: Orthopedic Surgeon, Neurosurgeon or Interventional Radiologist and Mid-Size Business Owner.
+Future goals: Neurosurgeon/Principal Investigator and Mid-Size Business Owner.

-Fun Facts: Major fan of The Blacklist," and my iTunes library probably has a song for everyone.
+Fun Fact: My iTunes library probably has a song for everyone.

 Undergraduate Degree: CUNY Bernard M Baruch College - Current Undergrad, Psychology